 TryJoinads (VI.): Parsing with joinads shows how to implement simple parser combinators that support the

 match!notation.
-Joinads capture intersection of langauges and a choice without back-tracking.
+Joinads capture intersection of languages and a choice without back-tracking.

 TryJoinads (VII.): Implementing asynchronous builder explains how to implement joinad operations for F# asynchronous workflows (